Let's Talk Deafblind Eligibility

 Answer(s):

-- The answer to this question is yes.
-Reporting students for whom vision loss and hearing differences are suspected, but who have not yet been tested, on the Deafblind Child Count should occur.
+Yes, students who have suspected hearing and vision losses should be reported on the Deafblind Child Count.
 These students may remain on the child count for one year.
 During that year, evaluation of the student’s sensory functioning should be completed.
 Technical assistance related to appropriate assessment techniques is available from the Texas Deafblind Project at the Texas School for the Blind and Visually Impaired.

 Instructions for Completing the Deafblind Child Count

-Although deafblind is not recognized as a separate disability condition within the early childhood intervention (ECI) system in Texas, it is critical to identify these infants and young children so their families and support providers have access to personnel and resources.
+Although, at this time, deafblind is not recognized as a separate disability condition within the early childhood intervention (ECI) system in Texas, it is critical to identify these infants and young children on the Deafblind Child Count so their families and support providers have access to personnel and resources.

 For more information please contact txdeafblindproject@tsbvi.edu.